Tribute (sexual act)

-A tribute or cum tribute is a sexual activity that involves ejaculating on the picture of someone.
+A tribute, or cum tribute, is a sexual activity that involves masturbating and/or ejaculating on the picture of a person.
 Originating as an online sex game, this act has gained recent coverage for its use in cyberbullying as a way to spite, intimidate a victim or achieve sexual satisfaction over them with impunity.

 Definition

 A tribute consists of ejaculating on a portrait, and then recording the portrait and the semen together.
 Tributes often circulate in dedicated online communities composed mostly of men.
 Sometimes, they take the form of a video, which are known as hatewank or tribute videos depending on the context.
 Some tributes can feature men or random objects as targets.
-More commonly, the targets are women.
+More commonly, the targets are women, either real or fictional.
 Tributed individuals can range from celebrities, to semi-public individuals like journalists, to low-profile individuals like the tributer's partner.
 It can be considered as a form of fetish activity.

 Origins

 A 2022 Vice article frames tributes as a form of bukkake-by-proxy, as both portray multiple men ejaculating on one woman.
 The sexual practice of bukkake originates in 1980s Japan as an alternative sex act that developed due to censorship of genitals in Japanese pornography.

 Around 2006, the term was slang among porn actors.
 At the time, it was considered a form of online sex game.
 As with the general definition of tribute, the act involves the target, usually a woman, soliciting tribute images online and aims to get the most replies from men browsing.